It skilfully crosses the streams of the personal and the political. No other name would really have done.

 , the single eponymous word that heralds Michael Kiwanuka's

-Mercury Prize nominated third album, holds a resonant, complex significance.
+Mercury Prize winning third album, holds a resonant, complex significance.

 It signals, for one thing, a swift, pointed rejection of the stage personas that artists have historically donned as both a freeing creative mask and a protective shield.